 4).
 Start a blog.

-In order to attract freelance writing gigs, you first need to be known as a freelance writer.
+To attract freelance writing gigs, you first need to be known as a freelance writer.
 One way to do this is by blogging about freelance writing.

 This can help you establish yourself as an expert in the field and show potential clients that you know what you’re talking about.